 What Guest Blogging and Blogger Outreach Are Actually About

-Many lazy SEOs and average website owners are late to this renamed “great content” and “content is king” bandwagon.
+Many self-proclaimed “SEO experts” and average website owners are late to this renamed “great content” and “content is king” bandwagon.

-Low level SEO practitioners frantically attempt to use the techniques as a substitute for those low quality link building methods
+Low level SEO practitioners frantically attempt to use the techniques as a substitute for spammy link building techniques.

 This is of course a fallacy and I do not recommend to consider such a “strategy”.
 I encourage guest blogging for different reasons though.

-I don’t care about Google anymore, at least for this blog here but I care about my time.
-I get plenty of spammy guest blogging blogger outreach mails that do not deserve even to be called like that.
+I don’t care that much about Google anymore, at least for this blog here, but I care about my time.
+I get plenty of spammy guest blogging blogger outreach messages that do not deserve even the name.

-Guest blogging and blogger outreach tends to become the new dofollow blog commenting and article directory submission.
+Guest blogging and blogger outreach tends to become the new “dofollow blog commenting” and “search engine submission”.
 Thus

 Right now most people are doing it wrong.
-Also Matt Cutts of Google has repeatedly stated that guest blogging is not a good link building technique.
+Also Google spokespeople have repeatedly stated that guest blogging is not a good way of link building.

 “blogger outreach = guest blogging”